madetech/handbook/roles/sfia/lead_designer.md

 Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only.

-- Works with client product owner to set team priorities for the coming sprint
+- Works with client product owner to set team priorities for the coming sprint.

-- Creates tangible, understandable vision for a service's design and direction
+- Creates tangible, understandable vision for a service's design and direction.

 - Advocates key user needs with their team and client organisation must focus on to deliver a successful service.

-- Shows they are role model for less senior designers and set an example for how to be professional, supportive and effective.
+- Shows they are a role model for less senior designers and set an example for how to be professional, supportive and effective.

 - Successfully challenges major team decisions not informed by user research.

 - Designs the key stages of a service that is delivered to users.

-- Coaches senior designers taking on line management for the first time and how to grow into this new responsibility
+- Coaches senior designers taking on line management for the first time and how to grow into this new responsibility.

 ### Complexity